 In moderation, pears are also a good snack for stabilizing blood sugar levels in diabetic dogs.
 Before feeding pears to your dog, cut them into smaller pieces and take out any seeds.
 Like many other fruits, too many pears can cause diarrhea in dogs, so they should be given as a treat in moderation.

 The more you know: Pear seeds contain trace amounts of cyanide, which can be dangerous to your dog, so prepare them before feeding.

 A Word of Caution

-If you have a dog with existing digestive concerns or a sensitive stomach, it’s best to avoid introducing new foods into their diet, unless you've consulted with a veterinarian and decided to go with a homemade dog food diet approach.
-Always make sure to follow proper dietary guidelines for dogs with sensitive stomach, or other diet related issues.
+If you have a dog with existing digestive concerns or a sensitive stomach, it’s best to avoid introducing new foods into their diet unless you've consulted with a veterinarian and decided to go with a homemade dog food diet approach.
+Always make sure to follow proper dietary guidelines for dogs with sensitive stomachs or other diet-related issues.

 If you feel that the benefits of any of the above-mentioned best human foods for dogs outweigh the risks of gastric distress for your dog (or other potential adverse effects), always be sure to check with your veterinarian first, or just avoid the specific food item altogether.